GrgoMariani/Python-Decorators/README.md

 ## DFA
 Deterministic Finite Automaton Emulator.
 A really simplified one, at least.

+## do in main thread
+Executes the given function in the main thread

 ## For Each Elem
 A nice programming pattern for simplyfing operations on all elements of a list.